PaulPower1/LocalWeatherObservations/README.md

  where
-    lat  = "latitude obtained from the Get/ GeoLocationLookup request" long = "longitutde obtained from the Get/ GeoLocationLookup request" API_KEY = needs to be obtained from https://openweathermap.org/ which is free to developers up to a request limit
+    lat  = "latitude obtained from the Get/ GeoLocationLookup request" long = "longitude obtained from the Get/ GeoLocationLookup request" API_KEY = needs to be obtained from https://openweathermap.org/ which is free to developers up to a request limit

 Notes: